Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 The term "architype" is a distinct concept in the data spatial programming paradigm.
 It represents several classes of traditional classes, each carrying unique semantics.
 In Jac, an architype can take one of the following forms:

-1. **Object Types**: Traditional classes, as seen in Object-Oriented Programming (OOP), form the foundation of Jac's object types.
+1. **Object Types**: Traditional classes, as seen in Object-Oriented Programming (OOP), form the foundation of Jac's object architypes.
 They are responsible for encapsulating data and the operations that can be performed on that data.

 1. **Node Types**: Node types define the structure of individual nodes in the data space.
 They detail the properties and data that a node can hold.
 Node types, along with edge adn walker types can seen as variations of object types that have different semantics.